colbrydi/CyberAmbassador-Curriculum/index.md

 CyberAmbassadors Training involves training CI's in communication and professional skills so that can be capable of effectively communicate and work with a team.

 ### Getting Started
-There should be no need for a setup.